Find a qualified coach

 Jane Hartley Jane describes her coaching style as collaborative - supporting individuals to develop new insight, ideas and solutions.
 She brings a peer support approach to her coaching based on direct experience of being a senior leader in the voluntary sector with an understanding of the challenges this role can bring.
 She also describes herself as a pragmatist, and uses a solution focussed coaching approach to supporting individuals to identify goals and solutions.

-Jane has many years experience working at a senior leadership level in the North East voluntary sector including being former CEO of VONNE (Voluntary Organisations Network North East) where she now works as their health and wellbeing lead.
-Her other roles include leading Pioneering Care Partnership and a health and care partnership across health and social care within the NHS and local authorities.
+Jane has many years experience working as a senior leader in the North East voluntary sector including CEO of VONNE (Voluntary Organisations Network North East) and their health and wellbeing lead.
+Other roles include leading development of award winning charity Pioneering Care Partnership, a partnership across health and social care, and acting as Regional Social Prescribing Facilitator for NHSE.

 Julie Scanlon Julie enjoys supporting people to draw on their greatest resource – themselves – to maximise their potential, explore options, clarify and attain their goals.
 Her approach is facilitative and client-led, offering individuals a safe space for reflection as well as support to take action.
 Clients are coached to find their own solutions and exit the coaching relationship feeling better equipped to face their challenges, present and future.